-More really is merrier when it comes to meals, but that isn’t to say that cooking for a crowd won’t cause you to feel a little crazy at times.
+More really is merrier when it comes to meals, but that isn’t to say that feeding a crowd won’t cause you to feel a little crazy at times.
 Fortunately, we have a few strategies to help you control that chaos that comes with having many mouths to feed.
-These ideas include some of the best party food for large groups and are practical, do-able, and ensure there will be enough food to go around while also allowing you to spend a majority of your time hanging with your guests instead of standing stoveside.
+These ideas include some of the best party food ideas for large groups and are practical, do-able, and ensure there will be enough food to go around (while also allowing you to spend a majority of your time hanging with your guests instead of standing stoveside).

 Form a Battle Plan, Early

 My regular Sunday ritual involves pulling out cookbooks, opening saved online recipes, and reaching for the notebook where I always have three lists on the go: meals to make Monday through Thursday, fun food ideas for the weekend, and a shopping list for the farmers’ market, grocery store, and Costco.
 I keep up the same practice throughout the summer and use this time to plan what I’m going to cook for any expected guests who may be stopping by for a weeknight dinner or crashing at my place for a few days over the weekend.

 I’m no stranger to having a lot of mouths around my table, but unlike an ordinary Friday when I don’t mind spending time in the kitchen cooking for my kids and their friends, I don’t want to be standing over the stove (or grill) the entire time my guests are around.
 Instead, I prefer to spend as much time with them as possible, while still feeding everyone really well.

 The easiest way to do this is to prep a few things in advance so that meal-making is really more like meal assembling.
 The more cooking you can do in the days leading up to your guests’ arrival, the happier you’ll be.